wpswings/woo-one-click-upsell-funnel/README.txt

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don't need to leave your web browser.
 To do an automatic install of One Click Upsell Funnel for WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type "One Click Upsell Funnel for WooCommerce" and click Search Plugins.
+In the search field type **"One Click Upsell Funnel for WooCommerce"** and click Search Plugins.
 Once you've found our One Click Upsell Funnel for WooCommerce plugin you can view details about it such as the point release, rating and description.
-Most importantly of course, you can install it by simply clicking "Install Now".
+Most importantly of course, you can install it by simply clicking **"Install Now"**.

 = Manual installation =